-A token migration happens when a blockchain undergoes a major update to its technology, requiring users to exchange their old tokens for new ones.
+A token migration happens when a blockchain undergoes a major technology update that requires holders to exchange old tokens for new ones.

 Examples of token migrations: